 Their flights sometimes lead them up the Derwent Valley beyond New Norfolk; into the Midlands; down the D'Entrecasteaux Channel, but more commonly they land in South Hobart on paddocks owned by the Cascade Brewery (as per an agreement they have with each other).

-The proponent's assertion that "the summit of Mt Wellington could be used for a ParaGliding/Hang Gliding school, or tandem joy-flights" is nonsense, due to the demanding nature of flying from Mt Wellington and the lack of a nearby landing area suited to those particular operations.
+The proponent's assertion that "the summit could be used for a ParaGliding/Hang Gliding school, or tandem joy-flights" is nonsense, due to the demanding nature of flying from the top of the mountain and the lack of a nearby landing area suited to those particular operations.

-Existing approved users of Mt Wellington, should not have their current activities disrupted, or made dangerous, by new proposals that clash with those existing users.
+Existing approved users of the mountain should not have their current activities disrupted, or made dangerous, by new proposals that clash with those existing users.